PaltrinieriDavide/ryzen_ai_software_MLPerf/README.md

 #### **How to Run the live profiler**

-First you need to add the AMDuProfCLI exe file path to the environment variables
+First you need to add the AMDuProfCLI exe file path to the PATH environment variable:

 ```powershell
 $env:PATH = "<PATH-TO-AMDuProf-bin-FOLDER>;" + $env:PATH